-Entrance costs: Separate tickets are required to enter each of the major landmarks, and can be purchased at the front entrances.
+- Entrance costs: Separate tickets are required to enter each of the major landmarks, and can be purchased at the front entrances.
 If you buy passes online or purchase tickets to all of them at once, you’ll save 5%.
 It’s not much of a savings, but at least you won’t have to worry about getting in a queue at each new site.
 Occasionally, ticket prices are less expensive if you arrive later in the day, and as a bonus most of the day-trippers will have already left.
 If you’re doing your Sintra day tour independently, reserve these tickets ahead of time to skip the long lines:

 YOU MIGHT ALSO ENJOY:

 - The best things to do in Cascais, Portugal